AntoineDargier/Advanced-Deep-Learning-Course/Project 2_Deep Learning interpretability/README.md

 * ```numpy```

 ### Conclusion
 Grad-CAM is a powerful tool for visualizing the important regions in an image that a CNN uses to make a prediction.
 It provides an effective way to interpret and understand the decision-making process of CNNs, which is especially useful for improving model transparency and debugging performance issues.
-By using Grad-CAM, we can gain a deeper understanding of how CNNs work, and ultimately improve their performance in real-world applications.
+By using Grad-CAM, I can gain a deeper understanding of how CNNs work, and ultimately improve their performance in real-world applications.